 - Liens and judgments including encumbrances, Federal tax liens, hospital liens, Maryland tax liens, District Court liens, civil judgments, and United States District Court judgments are recorded in the Office of the Clerk.

-- Citizens are selected randomly for service on grand and petit juries in the manner prescribed by the Court of Appeals.
+- Citizens are selected randomly for service on grand and petit juries in the manner prescribed by the Supreme Court of Maryland.
 Jury trials are available only in the Circuit Courts.

 The following is a partial list of documents recorded with the Clerk for permanent retention: